vorth/j4ts/README.md

 ## How to use

-You can use the current JavaScript bundle (JSweet-generated runtime): [target/js/bundle.js](https://github.com/cincheo/j4ts/blob/master/target/js/bundle.js).
+You can use the current JavaScript bundle (JSweet-generated runtime): ``src/main/resources/META-INF/resources/webjars/j4ts/VERSION/bundle.js``.

-From TypeScript, you can compile with: [target/js/bundle.d.ts](https://github.com/cincheo/j4ts/blob/master/target/ts/bundle.ts).
-TypeScript definition file: [target/js/bundle.d.ts](https://github.com/cincheo/j4ts/blob/master/target/js/bundle.d.ts).
+From TypeScript, you can compile with: ``src/main/resources/src/typings/j4ts/VERSION/bundle.d.ts``.

 From JSweet, add the candy dependency in your ``pom.xml``.